Memories of the Forbidden Gardens in Katy, TX

-Emperor Qin was an interesting fellow to say the least and ruled for 36 years in China leaving a lasting legacy.
+Emperor Qin was an interesting fellow, to say the least, and ruled for 36 years in China leaving a lasting legacy.

-When he died, he was interred in a hillside and until recent history he and everything buried with him went undisturbed.
+When he died, he was interred in a hillside, and until recent history, he and everything buried with him went undisturbed.

-In 1974 peasants in the eastern-central part of China just outside Xi’an were digging a well to find water and accidentally discovered what was to become a great archaeological find of enormous significance and impact.
-They never did find water but the discoveries made that day led to much further exploration of the area and served to enlighten the world about the first emperor’s tomb and what was buried with him.
+In 1974 peasants in the eastern-central part of China just outside Xi’an were digging a well to find water and accidentally discovered what was to become a significant archaeological find of enormous significance and impact.
+They never did find water, but the discoveries made that day led to much further exploration of the area and served to enlighten the world about the first emperor’s tomb and what was buried with him.

-Still only partially excavated today, around 7,000 life size terra cotta soldiers and horses have been discovered guarding the entrance to Emperor Qin’s tomb.
+Still only partially excavated today, around 7,000 life-size terra cotta soldiers and horses have been discovered guarding the entrance to Emperor Qin’s tomb.

 This was spread out over an area of about 5 1/2 acres.

-At the Forbidden Gardens in Katy one can see a one-third scale 6,000 piece army of Emperor Qin’s horses and soldiers.
+At the Forbidden Gardens in Katy, one can see a one-third scale 6,000 piece army of Emperor Qin’s horses and soldiers.
 Some of them are full sized.
 These were all made in China using the clays that exist over there which account for the color variations.

-Each one is hand modeled after the actual ones in China and most of the soldier’s faces are different!
+Each one is hand modeled after the actual ones in China, and most of the soldier’s faces are different!
 Amazing to see!
 I truthfully saw no two that were alike!